Broadway Auditorium: Opening and reception

 The City of Buffalo acquired the former armory in 1908 and began using the drill hall for public gatherings.
 Buffalo Common Council had rejected a proposal to reopen the facility as Technical High School in favor of using it as a convention hall.
 The city formally opened the drill hall portion of the complex as Broadway Auditorium on May 19, 1913.
 Dedication festivities lasted several days, and included a speech by New York Governor William Sulzer and concert performance by tenor Charles Morati.

 A soft opening had commenced in 1912 while the building underwent $64,000 in renovations, which included the addition of a lighted marquee, bleacher seating, and a stage that could accommodate big band orchestras.
-William F. Felton, who had constructed many of the buildings for the Pan-American Exposition, completed the work.
+Robert J. Reidpath designed the building's new roof, which added clerestory windows for lighting and ventilation.
+William F. Felton, who had constructed many of the buildings for the Pan-American Exposition, completed the masonry work.

 Alterations

 The venue was host to the Six Days of Buffalo series of six-day racing events between 1910 and 1940.
 Champions of the event included future United States Bicycling Hall of Fame members Reggie McNamara (1915) and Cecil Yates (1939 and 1940).
 Future Canada's Sports Hall of Fame members Doug Peden and William Peden teamed to win the event in 1937.

 The building was home to the Buffalo Majors of the American Hockey Association in 1931.
 The team featured future Hockey Hall of Fame member Moose Goheen, and would move to Peace Bridge Arena the following season.

 The venue was home to the Buffalo Bowmans of the Indoor Professional Lacrosse League in 1932.
 The Bowmans were the first box lacrosse team in the United States, and featured future Canadian Lacrosse Hall of Fame member Harry Smith.
-Smith would later find fame as an actor using the stage name Jay Silverheels.
+Smith would later find fame as an actor, using the stage name Jay Silverheels.

 Canadian Lacrosse Hall of Fame inductee Ross Powless recounted during a speech how Smith acquired the nickname "Silverheels" while playing for the Buffalo Bowmans:

 Renovations were carried out by the Works Progress Administration in 1936 to make the venue more suitable as a convention hall.
 The $115,000 project included the installation of gallery seating, and a wooden floor that could accommodate basketball.

 The Canisius Golden Griffins men's basketball team of the NCAA called the venue home from 1936 to 1939.

 The venue was home to the Buffalo Bisons of the National Basketball League for the 1937–1938 season.
 The team featured future Naismith Memorial Basketball Hall of Fame member Al Cervi.